yomnahisham/dpm/docs/cli.md

 **Status**: ✅ Fully implemented and tested.
 Custom repositories are used during package resolution.

+**Security Note**: Credentials are stored in `~/.dpm/repositories.json` with restricted file permissions (600).
+However, passwords are stored in plain text.
+For better security:
+- Use API tokens instead of passwords when possible
+- Ensure the repositories file has proper permissions (`chmod 600 ~/.dpm/repositories.json`)
+- Avoid committing this file to version control
+- Consider using environment variables for sensitive credentials

 **Use Cases:**

 1. **Private Package Registries**: Add your company's internal package registry